-- 1. Roberto Vormittag, A Practical Guide to Git and GitHub for Windows Users From Beginner to Expert in Easy Step By Step Exercises, Second Edition, Kindle Edition, 2016. - 2.
-Jason Cannon, Linux for Beginners an Introduction to the Linux Operating System and Command Line, Kindle Edition, 2014. - 3.
-Hands-On Azure DevOps Cicd Implementation for Mobile, Hybrid, And Web Applications Using Azure DevOps And Microsoft Azure CICD Implementation for DevOps and Microsoft Azure - 4.
-English Edition Paperback 1 January 2020 by Mitesh Soni. - 5.
-Jeff Geerling, Ansible for DevOps Server and configuration management for humans, First Edition, 2015. - 6.
-David Johnson, Ansible for DevOps Everything You Need to Know to Use Ansible for DevOps, Second Edition, 2016.
+- 1. Roberto Vormittag, "A Practical Guide to Git and GitHub for Windows Users From Beginner to Expert in Easy Step By Step Exercises", Second Edition, Kindle Edition, 2016. - 2.
+Jason Cannon, "Linux for Beginners: An Introduction to the Linux Operating System and Command Line", Kindle Edition, 2014. - 3.
+Mitesh Soni, "Hands-On Azure DevOps: Cicd Implementation For Mobile, Hybrid, And Web Applications Using Azure DevOps And Microsoft Azure: CICD Implementation for DevOps and Microsoft Azure, English Edition, Paperback 1 January 2020. - 4.
+Jeff Geerling, "Ansible for DevOps Server and configuration management for humans", First Edition, 2015. - 5.
+David Johnson, "Ansible for DevOps Everything You Need to Know to Use Ansible for DevOps", Second Edition, 2016. - 6.
+Mariot Tsitoara, "Ansible 6.
+Beginning Git and GitHub: A Comprehensive Guide to Version Control, Project Management, and Teamwork for the New Developer", Second Edition, 2019.